 Honors students develop field experiences outside the classroom to complement courses without specified field experiences or to develop a more in-depth project for disciplinarybased field experiences.
 Through formal arrangement between the instructor and the Honors Program, the instructor meets with Honors students enrolled in the class to develop a specific field experience related to the course material.
 Honors students who successfully complete both the Field Experience and the course to which it is linked receive Honors credit for both.
 May be taken more than once.
 Prerequisite: Completion of the Honors Field Experience project form in consultation with supervising faculty and the Honors Director.

-An introduction to the ongoing discussion of the timeless and universal ideas that are the foundation of Western Civilization.
-Students pursue the study of these ideas through guided reading of selections taken from the range of Western intellectual history.
+An introduction to the ongoing discussion of the timeless and universal ideas that are the foundation civilization.
+Students pursue the study of these ideas through guided reading of selections taken from the range of intellectual history.
 Prerequisites: HNRS 100, and junior standing, or instructor permission.

 Provides Honors students with opportunities to integrate experiences of theory and observation with place, time and self through a site-specific active learning experience.
 Students participate in a series of orientation sessions and complete associated assignments in preparation for a site visit.
 The class travels to a selected site and explores the concept of 'extending text' and mapping the site from a variety of multi and inter-disciplinary perspectives.
 Modeled on the National Collegiate Honors Council City as Text program.
 Students may take this course twice for credit.
 Prerequisite: junior standing or instructor permission.